gymneganesh/nav-ex-rate-finder/README.md

         -dist
             :contains all compiled low level javascript file (plain JS) -e2e
-            :contains all the e2e test case (exec >ng e2e from bash to see the output)
+            filename ->app.e2e-spec.ts :contains all the e2e test case (exec >ng e2e from bash to see the output)